shakfu/py-js/FAQ.md

 ### Does it embed python into the external or is the external connecting to the local python installation?

 The default build creates a lightweight external linked to your local python3; another variant embeds python3 into an external linked to python3 which resides in a Max package; and another embeds python into the external itself without an dependencies.
 There are other ways as well.
 The project [README](https://github.com/shakfu/py-js) gives an overview of differences between approaches.

+## Installation

+### Can I install two different python3 externals the same project?

+Python3 external types which are not 'isolated' (see the [build variations](README.md#build-variations) section) cannot be loaded at the same time.
+So for example, if you build a `framework-ext`, `py.mxo` and `pyjs.mxo` will not work together in the same patch, but if you built a `framework-pkg` variations of the same two externals they should work fine without issues.

+Of course, it would normally be considered redundant to install two different python3 externals in your project.

 ## Logging